Paving Matroids: Defining Equations and Associated Varieties: Computing lifting polynomials

 \section{Computing lifting polynomials}

 In this section, we consider Question~\ref{question_intro}, exploring methods for constructing polynomials within the matroid ideals $I_{M}$, where $M$ represents an $n$-paving matroid.
 We introduce a method rooted in projective geometry, based on the projection and lifting of points within the matroid with respect to a hyperplane.
-Applying this technique, we provide a finite generating set of the matroid ideal, in Theorem~\ref{theo lift} for the paving matroids.
+Applying this technique, we provide a set of defining equations for the matroid variety of paving matroids, in Theorem~\ref{theo lift}.
 To begin, we provide an overview of the underlying framework.